CenturyLinkCloud/PublicKB/Edge Computing Solutions/Support/edge-computing-solutions-support.md

 * Supported Operating Systems: Windows XP, Vista, 7, 8, 8.1, 10, Mac OS X 10.8 and newer
 * Supported browsers: Chrome 31 and newer, Mozilla Firefox 29 and newer, Internet Explorer 7 and newer, Safari 6 and newer, Opera 12 and newer
+* IMPORTANT: Chat is not supported in Chrome Incognito mode